gemseo/gemseo/doc_src/source/software/maintenance.rst

 it can be installed in environments with varying and unknown constraints on the versions of its dependencies.
-Thus the versions of its dependencies cannot be pinned\s, but a range of compatible versions shall be defined.
+Thus the versions of its dependencies cannot be pinned, but a range of compatible versions shall be defined.

-All the dependencies shall be defined in :file:`setup.cfg`, this files does not tell where the packages will be pulled from.
+All the dependencies of |g| shall be defined in :file:`setup.cfg`, this files does not tell where the packages will be pulled from.
 The dependencies could be provided by the packages repositories `pypi`_, `anaconda`_ or `conda-forge`_.

 Getting |g| to work with
-a common set of packages versions on several platforms and python versions is tricky and challenging.
+a set of packages versions common to several platforms and python versions is tricky and challenging.
 This kind of work is mostly done by trials and errors.

+As opposed to the dependencies of |g|, the development dependencies shall be fully controlled.
+Thus their versions are pinned so all developers are provided with reproducible and working environments.
+The dependencies shall be updated at least once in a while (couple months) to benefit from packages improvements and bug fixes.

+The dependencies update is done with `pip-tools`_ and from input requirements files.
+These input requirements files contain the minimum pinning requirements and are intended to be modified by maintainers.
+The `pip-tools`_ package provides the :command:`pip-compile`
+which can process an input requirements file to produce a fully pinned requirements file.
+The actual call to `pip-tools`_ is done via ``tox`` (see below).

 To reduce maintenance and complexity, our testing environments shall have the same packages providers